 Hangang Bicycle Path

-The certification system breaks the Hangang Bicycle Path in two: the path in Seoul and the Namhangang path beyond.
+Korea’s bike path certification system officially breaks the Hangang Bicycle Path in two:

 Saejae Bicycle Path